reinhard-brandstaedter/solarflow-bt-manager/README.md

 - retrieve system information (Device ID, Serial No., Battery Pack information, general settings, ...)
 - continously retrieve telemetry data and send it to a local MQTT broker
 - disconnect the hub from Zendure's cloud broker and connect it to a local one (offline mode)
+    - not yet tested for the AIO2400
 - reconnect the hub to Zendure's cloud broker
+    - not yet tested for the AIO2400

 ## Why disconnect your SF Hub from the cloud? <a name="why"></a>
 That is a good question.
 A few reasons: